 Animal actors are specially trained.
 Do not approach them without the trainer’s permission and supervision.
 If you’re in a scene with an animal, talk to the trainer.
 Learn all you can about your fellow actor.

-Special Performance Regulations exist in the IPA, NCA and Child Performers Guideline to protect child performers.
+Special Performance Regulations exist in the IPA, NCA and Ontario’s Protecting Child Performers Act to protect child performers.
 DO NOT BEND THE RULES TO PLEASE PRODUCTION.
 These rules were hard‐fought and are in place for the benefit of vulnerable performers.

 What Is a Stunt?

-A stunt is a performance that would be considered dangerous if not performed by someone with special training, or is beyond a performer’s general experience or abilities and would therefore place them at risk of injury.
-A Stunt Coordinator is the best person on the set to decide whether any particular performance is a stunt and should be subject to a stunt fee.
+A stunt is a performance that would be considered dangerous if not performed by someone with special training or that is beyond a performer’s general experience or abilities and would therefore place them at risk of injury.
+A Stunt Coordinator is the best person on the set to decide whether any particular performance is a stunt and subject to a stunt fee.

 If there is no Stunt Coordinator on set and you feel it would be unsafe for you to attempt the performance that is being requested of you, you should let production know of your concerns and suggest they get a qualified stunt performer to do the performance.
 Be aware that long‐term, career‐ending injuries can result from poorly performed or dangerous stunts.
 Proceed with caution and never misrepresent your ability to perform special skills (e.g., rollerblading, horseback riding, etc.)